-Clay Lining should be protected from desiccation during construction of the pond.
-Also, if groundwater is encountered during excavation then the site must be de-watered and dried, to an appropriate dryness as determined by a certified engineer, before being lined with clay.
+A clay lining should be protected from desiccation during construction of the pond.
+Also, if groundwater is encountered during excavation then the site must be dewatered and dried, to an appropriate dryness as determined by a certified engineer, before being lined with clay.